Mohamed Aboutrika: 2007

 In 2007, Al Ahly won the Egyptian Premier League (2006–2007) for the third successive season.
 Aboutrika scored 7 goals for his team, although he was injured.
-Al-Ahly won the Egypt Cup 2007 for the second successive time.
+Al Ahly won the Egypt Cup 2007 for the second successive time.
 Aboutrika was the top goalscorer of the competition with 4 goals.
-He scored a double kick memorable goal against Tala'ea El-Gaish SC in the 8-round game which ended 3–1 for Al-Ahly.
-In the final, Al-Ahly faced his rival Zamalek SC.
+He scored a double kick memorable goal against Tala'ea El-Gaish SC in the 8-round game which ended 3–1 for Al Ahly.
+In the final, Al Ahly faced his rival Zamalek SC.
 Aboutrika made a one neck-saving equalizer in the last 2 minutes on 2 July 2007 in the Egypt Cup resulting in extra-time after tying 2–2.
-After El-Zamalek grabbed their third in the first half of extra-time, Aboutrika dazzled the stands with two great balls, one an assisted cross over the whites' defense to Osama Hosny to score the equalizer in second half of extra-time in the first seconds of the game and within a minute, he surged between the Zamalek's midfield and passed two Zamalek players before providing an accurate through pass to Ahmad Sedik on the wing who went through on goal and assisted again for Osama Hosny for the late winner and holding high the Egyptian Cup.
-After that, Al-Ahly won the Egyptian Super Cup 2007 for the third successive time, through shootouts, after tying 1–1 with Ismaily.
+After Zamalek grabbed their third in the first half of extra-time, Aboutrika dazzled the stands with two great balls, one an assisted cross over the whites' defense to Osama Hosny to score the equalizer in the second half of extra-time in the first seconds of the game and within a minute, he surged between the Zamalek's midfield and passed two Zamalek players before providing an accurate through pass to Ahmad Sedik on the wing who went through on goal and assisted again for Osama Hosny for the late winner and holding high the Egyptian Cup.
+After that, Al Ahly won the Egyptian Super Cup 2007 for the third successive time, through shoot-outs, after tying 1–1 with Ismaily.

-In 2007 CAF Champions League, Aboutrika scored 4 goals for Al-Ahly until now, to raise his African goals to the number 15.
-Al-Ahly faced Étoile Sportive du Sahel of Tunisia in the final match.
-Al-Ahly was having the chance to be the first team in the World to reach FIFA Club World Cup three successive times, and the first team in Africa to win CAF Champions League three successive times.
-However, the two legs ended seeing Étoile Sportive du Sahel of Tunisia lifting the cup.
+In 2007 CAF Champions League, Aboutrika scored 4 goals for Al Ahly until now, to raise his African goals to the number 15.
+Al Ahly faced Étoile Sportive du Sahel of Tunisia in the final match.
+Al Ahly was having the chance to be the first team in the World to reach FIFA Club World Cup three successive times, and the first team in Africa to win CAF Champions League three successive times.
+However, the two legs ended, seeing Étoile Sportive du Sahel of Tunisia lifting the cup.

 He won the title Best Player in Egypt for 2007 the fourth successive time after 2004, 2005, 2006 and 2007 setting a new Egyptian record.